 *This dining experience took place in March 2015.

-Have you been to Kona Cafe?
-What do you like to order when you dine there?
+Have you been to Cooke’s of Dublin?
+What did you order when you dined there?